 My Path

-Across industries and roles, I’ve built ecosystems where content, strategy, and people thrive.
-Over 10 years at a mission-driven B2B SaaS, I advanced from Digital Content Writer & Instructional Designer to Web Strategist to Content Manager.
+Across roles and industries, I’ve shaped systems that support strategic content and collaborative growth.
+My path spans writing, design, and leadership in B2B SaaS.
 I’ve also co-founded a nonprofit and, most recently, consulted on digital content and AI implementation.
 My roots are in writing, but my reach extends to strategic leadership, visual storytelling, and thoughtful design.

 FAQs